beauby/jsonapi-datastore/README.md

 ## What's missing

-Currently, the store does not handle `links` and `meta` attributes.
+Currently, the store does not handle `links` attributes or resource-level or relationship-level meta.

 ## Notes